Numie/ReactiveRecord/readme.md

 ReactiveRecord also allows you to pass in hash conditions with keys of the fields you want qualified and the values of how you want to qualify them.

-\*Only equality, range and subset checking are possible with Hash conditions.

 *Equality Conditions*

 ```
 Person.where(last_name: 'Stark', first_name: 'Arya')
 ```